-- 1. Choose File > Project Backup > Copy Media to Project Folder. - This makes all the paths in the project relative, so you can copy the entire project to another location. - If you have the Project Analysis Module, copy the Stimulus videos to the project folder as well.
-Choose File > Project Backup > Copy Stimuli to Project Folder. - 2.
-Choose File > Open Project Folder.
+1. Choose File > Project Backup > Copy Media to Project Folder.

+This makes all the paths in the project relative, so you can copy the entire project to another location.

+Copy the Stimulus videos to the project folder as well.
+Choose File > Project Backup > Copy Stimuli to Project Folder.

+- Choose File > Open Project Folder.
 This opens the project folder in Windows Explorer. - 3.
 Select the contents of this folder and copy it. - 4.
 Paste this to the backup location, for example a network drive or an external harddisk.

-- Please be aware that video files are generally very large, so make sure the computer with the project folder has enough disk space. - Create a backup of your project at least once a day and store it in a safe location, for example on a network, or an external hard drive in another building.
+Please be aware that video files are generally very large, so make sure the computer with the project folder has enough disk space.
+Create a backup of your project at least once a day and store it in a safe location, for example on a network, or an external hard drive in another building.
 If you record videos from the test participants' faces, create backups of these videos as well.